Skip to content

 Why Solo Projects Matter Now

 I built One Good Thing alone.
 No co-founder.
 No engineering team.
-No investors.
-No advisors telling me to add a social feed because engagement metrics would look better.
+No investors telling me to add a social feed because engagement metrics would look better.

 The things that make One Good Thing good, the restraint, the whitespace, the refusal to add features, those decisions are almost impossible to make in a team.

-In a team, someone would have suggested push notifications for missed cards.
-In a team, someone would have built an explore tab.
-In a team, the whitespace would have been filled with something “useful.”
-In a team, the conversation starter would have become a full chat feature.
+In a team, someone suggests push notifications for missed cards.
+Someone builds an explore tab.
+The whitespace gets filled with something “useful.”
+The conversation starter becomes a full chat feature.

 Being solo meant I could protect the product from the instinct to add more.
 And protecting a product from more is the hardest design discipline there is.

 The tools exist now for this kind of project.
-Claude Code for engineering.
-Not just writing code, but understanding architecture, debugging at midnight, and iterating on design details until they felt right.
+Claude Code for engineering, not just writing code, but understanding architecture, debugging at midnight, and iterating on design details until they felt right.
 Serverless backends.
 Cloud functions that handle email delivery and user authentication without a DevOps team.
-A single person can build, ship, and operate something that genuinely competes with funded teams.
+One person can genuinely build, ship, and operate something that competes with funded teams.

 One person.
 A MacBook.
 A lot of coffee.
 Claude Code.
 And the stubbornness to keep building until it felt complete, not minimal, but genuinely complete.